4 Data Wrangling with dplyr

 • Did Marvel and DC introduce LGBTQ characters around the same time?
 Or was one company more progressive?

-• What percentage of comic characters identify as LQBTQ?
+• What percentage of comic characters identify as LGBTQ?

-• Did the percentage of comic characters identifying as LQBTQ change after the Pride Movement began?
+• Did the percentage of comic characters identifying as LGBTQ change after the Pride Movement began?

-• How does the average number of appearances for comic characters identifying as LQBTQ differ from those who don’t?
+• How does the average number of appearances for comic characters identifying as LGBTQ differ from those who don’t?

 To begin, we will load the {dplyr} and {readr} libraries, and import the data into an object called comics.